hiranumn/BackpropDemonstration/README.md

 - `a`: the output of `feedforward()`.
 - `label`: the true label for an input datapoint.

 The objective of this functions is to calculate an error term for each node in non-input layer.
-The error term of a node *n* is the partial derivative of the likelihood function with respect to its **PRE**-synaptic value.
-Since we are doing SGD, we are approximating *L* by a single point.
+The error term of a node *n* is the partial derivative of the likelihood function *L* with respect to its **PRE**-synaptic value.
+We are approximating *L* by a single point.
 Thus,
 ```
 L = 1*ln(P(y|W,x,b)) - 0.5*lambda*||W||^2
 ```